Cycles and matchings in randomly perturbed digraphs and hypergraphs: Hamilton cycles in tournaments

 \section{Hamilton cycles in tournaments}

 There are several seemingly different conditions that are equivalent to Hamiltonicity for tournaments (see \cite[Chapters~2-3]{Moo68}).
 A tournament is Hamiltonian if and only if it is irreducible (cannot be divided into two parts with all arcs between the two parts in the same direction), if and only if it is strongly connected (has a directed path from every vertex to every other), if and only if it is pancyclic (contains cycles of all lengths).
-All tournaments have a Hamilton path, and it was first proved in \cite{MM62} that a uniformly random tournament is a.a.s. irreducible, hence Hamiltonian.
+All tournaments have a Hamilton path, and it was first proved by Moon and Moser in \cite{MM62} that a uniformly random tournament is a.a.s.{} irreducible, hence Hamiltonian.

-It was more recently proved in \cite{KLOP14} that if a tournament is $t$-strongly connected (it remains strongly connected after the deletion of $t-1$ vertices), then it has $\Omega\left(\sqrt{t}/\log t\right)$ arc-disjoint Hamilton cycles (this was improved to $\Omega\left(\sqrt{t}\right)$ in \cite{Pok14}).
+More recently, K{\"u}hn, Lapinskas, Osthus and Patel \cite{KLOP14} proved in that if a tournament is $t$-strongly connected (it remains strongly connected after the deletion of $t-1$ vertices), then it has $\Omega\left(\sqrt{t}/\log t\right)$ arc-disjoint Hamilton cycles.
+(This was improved to $\Omega\left(\sqrt{t}\right)$ by Pokrovskiy \cite{Pok14}).
 Therefore, to show a tournament has $q$ arc-disjoint Hamilton cycles for any $q=O\left(1\right)$, it suffices to show that the tournament is $t$-strongly connected for any fixed $t$.
-In particular, it is not difficult to show that a random tournament is a.a.s. $t$-strongly connected for fixed $t$, which motivates \ref{thm:tournament}.
+In particular, it is not difficult to show that a random tournament is a.a.s.{} $t$-strongly connected for fixed $t$, which motivates \ref{thm:tournament}.

 Before we proceed to the proof, we first explain why \ref{thm:tournament} is sharp.
 The ``obvious'' worst case for $T$ is a \emph{transitive} tournament (corresponding to a linear order on the vertices).
-In this case, a superlinear number of random edges must be flipped in order to a.a.s. flip one of the arcs pointing away from the least element of the linear order.
-Actually, the model where random edges are flipped in a transitive tournament has already been studied in \cite{LRG96}, by analogy to the evolution of the random graph.
+In this case, a superlinear number of random edges must be flipped in order to a.a.s.{} flip one of the arcs pointing away from the least element of the linear order.
+Actually, {\L}uczak, Ruci{\'n}ski and Gruszka \cite{LRG96} have already studied the model where random edges are flipped in a transitive tournament, by analogy to the evolution of the random graph.